Christ Church Cemetery: Significant Interments

 Originally hailing from England, he bore a unique past, having spent two years in Newgate Prison for daring to refer to George III as a “German Hogbutcher.”
 Despite this earlier ordeal, he later found himself frequently visiting Mount Vernon and playing an integral part in Washington’s funeral procession, a testament to the high regard in which he was held.

-The couple resided at 207 Prince Street, a residence that would later become the property of Lewis McKenzie, who was buried in The Presbyterian Cemetery.
-In this cherished home, the memories of their lives were interwoven with the rich tapestry of Alexandria’s vibrant history.
+Portia was the daughter of William and Hannah Phillip Lee, prominent owners of Green Spring Plantation near Williamsburg, Virginia.
+The couple’s initial residence at 207 Prince Street later became the property of Lewis McKenzie, who was buried in The Presbyterian Cemetery.
+In their cherished homes, first on Prince Street and later at Bellevue, the memories of their lives were interwoven with the rich tapestry of Alexandria’s vibrant history.

 To the memory of